ytcs/ytcs.github.io/_posts/2025-06-08-llm-cognitive-load.md

 The Cognitive Load framework provides a structured way to think about and quantify the difficulty of reasoning tasks for LLMs.
 By breaking down the problem into State, Constraint, and Path complexity, we get a metric that is both theoretically sound and seems to work in practice when applied to existing research data.

 It gives us a unified scale to predict model performance and diagnose why a model might be failing.
 With the SCAP protocol, it also becomes a practical tool for measuring the core reasoning capacity ($$\mathcal{L}_{\text{crit}}$$) of any model.

-Ultimately, this work helps build a more rigorous science of AI reasoning, allowing us to better understand the limits of today's models and, hopefully, build more capable and robust systems in the future.

----

-Shojaee, P., et al. (2024). *The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity*. [https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf)